Reapplying to Medical School: What to Change?

 Update Work and Activities Section

-The final piece of your application to revise is your work and activities section, but this should be a simple change.
+The final revision, the work and activities section, should be straightforward.
 Basically, leave all minor entries the same (except for grammatical/stylistic improvements) and add anything relevant that you have done recently or originally excluded.
 Regarding your most meaningful experiences, most will find it best to only change one of them by replacing the least important or interesting one with the main new activity you undertook since your last cycle.
 The consistency of your application will be apparent to readers if you add a new “most meaningful experience” entry and recommendation letter that correspond with one another.